 However, he said that anglers who are focused on lunker spotted trout might want to throw topwaters.

 “You can just about catch the smaller trout until you’re tired of it on jigs, but for those big fish, a big topwater that will walk the dog definitely does better,” Hayes said.
 “You don’t catch as many, but the big ones really blast something like a Rapala Skitterwalk.”

 He said the big trout near the Chandeleur Islands bite best at dawn and dusk, but some hit all day for those who stick with the topwaters.
-Anglers who want to concentrate on redfish might offer a Vudu Shrimp or a DOA Shrimp under a popping cork.
+Anglers who want to concentrate on redfish might offer a DOA Shrimp under a popping cork.

 Here as elsewhere, some areas are red hot while others nearby have few or no fish.
 Anglers should look for current, bait schools, “live” flats with lots of rays and sharks, and of course diving birds and slicks.

 Anglers fish until noon, then head back to the mother ship for lunch and maybe a brief nap before going out to fish until sundown.
 Then it’s back to the big boat for a shower, a drink and a steak or seafood dinner before bed.
 Life is good, huh?